Ananyaearth/TCR-Project-/README.md

 3. **exercise.csv**: CSV file containing user information and exercise details.
 It includes columns such as `User_ID`, `Gender`, `Age`, `Height`, `Weight`, `Duration`, `Heart_Rate`, and `Body_Temp`.
 These features are used to predict calorie expenditure.

+## Steps Involved

+1. **Import Libraries:**
+   - Necessary libraries like pandas, numpy, matplotlib, seaborn, and scikit-learn are imported.

+2. **Load Datasets:**
+   - The datasets are loaded from CSV files into pandas DataFrames.

+3. **Merge Datasets:**
+   - The datasets are merged on the `User_ID` column to create a consolidated dataset.

+4. **Data Cleaning:**
+   - Check for missing values and ensure there are no null entries.
+   - Describe the dataset to get basic statistical insights.

+5. **Data Visualization:**
+   - Use seaborn to create count plots and distribution plots to visualize the data.
+   - Create a heatmap to show the correlation between different features.

+6. **Data Preprocessing:**
+   - Convert categorical variables into numerical values (e.g., gender is converted to 0 for male and 1 for female).
+   - Split the data into features (`x`) and target variable (`y`).

+7. **Train-Test Split:**
+   - Split the data into training and testing sets using `train_test_split` from scikit-learn.

+8. **Model Training:**
+   - Use `XGBRegressor` from the XGBoost library to train the model on the training data.

+9. **Model Prediction and Evaluation:**
+   - Make predictions on the test set.
+   - Evaluate the model using Mean Absolute Error (MAE).

+## Dependencies

+- pandas
+- numpy
+- matplotlib
+- seaborn
+- scikit-learn
+- xgboost

 ## Installation

 1. Clone the repository: